Chadwick School: Sperm whale skull fossil

 On February 5, 2014, a fossil of a sperm whale skull embedded in a boulder of Middle Miocene Era Altamira Shale located on the grounds of Chadwick School was removed to be studied at the L.A.
 County Natural History Museum.
 An expert from the museum believed that the skull might be of a previously unknown species.
 This event was widely covered by Los Angeles area news outlets.

 Extracurricular activities

-Debate team

-Chadwick's debate team was founded in September 2019 and grew to over 30 students in its second year.
-Chadwick has accrued four team awards in Public Forum Debate tournaments.

 Athletics

 Chadwick's main rivals are Polytechnic School in Pasadena, California and Flintridge Preparatory School in La Cañada, California.

 Chadwick participates in 23 Varsity CIF sports.
 They include boys' football, tennis, volleyball, waterpolo, basketball, soccer, baseball, golf, and girls' tennis, volleyball, water polo, equestrian, basketball, soccer, golf, lacrosse, softball, and cheerleading.
 They also include coed cross country, swimming, and track and field.

 In 2007, Chadwick reevaluated its image and decided that yellow was not an appropriate school color.
 It also realized that its athletics logo featured a non-native dolphin.
 After these realizations, the school designed a new blue, grey, and white logo featuring a native and more aggressive-looking dolphin.

+In 2022, the school updated their baseball and softball fields with a $1.5 million gift from businessman and philanthropist Warren Lichtenstein, whose son attended Chadwick School.
+The fields were renamed the Lichtenstein Family Field.